Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Author Declarations

-We acknowledge support from the UK Quantum Technology Hub Sensors and Timing, funded by the Engineering and Physical Sciences Research Council (EP/M013294/1). \\ The authors M.P., P.J.H., T.M.F., M.J.B., and R.B. declare that they have a patent pending to the UK Government Intellectual Property Office (Application No.1913549.0) regarding the magnetic field optimization techniques described in this work.
+The authors M.P., P.J.H., T.M.F., M.J.B., and R.B. declare that they have a patent pending to the UK Government Intellectual Property Office (Application No.1913549.0) regarding the magnetic field optimization techniques described in this work.
 N.H, M.J.B, and R.B also declare financial interests in a University of Nottingham spin-out company, Cerca.
-The authors have no other competing financial interests.
+N.L.H is a paid employee of Wolfram Research, who make \textsc{Mathematica}.
+The authors have no other conflicts to disclose.